Fu Xuan

-Fu Xuan (217–278), courtesy name Xiuyi, posthumous name Gang (刚), was a Chinese historian, poet, and politician who lived in the state of Cao Wei during the Three Kingdoms period and later under the Jin dynasty.
+Fu Xuan (217 – 278 (Note: Fu Xuan's biography in Book of Jin indicate that he died at the age of 62 (by East Asian reckoning) after Yang Huiyu's death (in c.July 278).)), courtesy name Xiuyi, posthumous name Gang (刚), was a Chinese historian, poet, and politician who lived in the state of Cao Wei during the Three Kingdoms period and later under the Jin dynasty.
 He was one of the most prolific authors of fu poetry of his time.
-He was a grandson of Fu Xie (傅燮), a son of Fu Gan (傅幹), and the father of Fu Xian (傅咸).
+He was a grandson of Fu Xie (傅燮; died c.May 187), (Note: The annals of Emperor Ling in Book of the Later Han recorded that Fu Xie, who was then Administrator of Hanyang, was killed in action against Han Sui in the 4th month of the 4th year of the Zhongping era; the month corresponds to 26 Apr to 25 May 187 in the Julian calendar.) a son of Fu Gan (傅幹; 175 (Note: Fu Xie's biography in Houhanshu recorded that Fu Gan was 13 (by East Asian reckoning) just before Xie's death.) - 220s), and the father of Fu Xian (傅咸).